ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ```

 - record fields with nil type
-  The record fields of nil type or a nilable union type are now supported by the configurable feature, only if the field contains a default value.
-If the configurable variable is of record type and the record contains nil or union of nil is now supported if the record configurable variable
+The record fields of nil type or a nilable union type are now supported by the configurable feature only if the field contains a default value.

 For example, if the configurable variables are defined in the following way,